louispaulet/ratp_time/ratp-time-app/README.md

 The app is client‑side and fetches directly from the IDFM SIRI Stop Monitoring API.

 - IDs are defined in `src/pages/HomePage.jsx`:
-  - `LineRef` for Metro 6: `STIF:Line::C01376:`
-  - `MonitoringRef` for Chevaleret (platform): `STIF:StopPoint:Q:22174:`
+  - Metro 6 → `LineRef: STIF:Line::C01376:` and `MonitoringRef: STIF:StopPoint:Q:22174:` (Chevaleret)
+  - Metro 7 → `LineRef: STIF:Line::C01377:` and `MonitoringRef: STIF:StopPoint:Q:463026:` (Place d’Italie)
+  - Destination filters are RegExps set via the `destinationPattern` prop in `TransportDisplay` to keep only relevant direction.
-  These values are taken from `perimetre-des-donnees-tr-disponibles-plateforme-idfm.csv` and match the SIRI identifiers in swagger.json.
+  These values are taken from `documentation/perimetre-des-donnees-tr-disponibles-plateforme-idfm.csv` and align with the SIRI identifiers described in `documentation/swagger.json`.

 - Auto refresh: Implemented in `src/components/TransportDisplay.jsx` with a 60s interval and a 60s cache window; the Refresh button can bypass the cache.